AH Group

 Why Maintenance Data Matters: The Hidden Value in Every Work Order

-Repair data enables:
+Long Term Repair data enables:

 • Root cause analysis by revealing recurring failure patterns

-• Inventory optimization through usage trends
+• Inventory optimization by tracking usage over time

 How to Implement Condition Monitoring in Industrial Environments